Stupid writing exercise o’ the day: write your own eulogy

 “Write it as if it was your boss.”

 Which boss?
 My current boss?
 That would probably be fairly nice with the usual blah blah blah about hard working and detail oriented, but while she’s a nice lady, she doesn’t really know me, unless she’s done some Googling I don’t know about.
 She gets the kinder gentler mask, she doesn’t see me screaming very non-PC expletives when I’m stuck behind a slow driver.

 One of my old music biz bosses?
 “Pyra has a shitty attitude.
-Like, this one time she wouldn’t even come with us to the titty bar, and she was fucking useless when it comes to rolling joints.”
+Like, this one time she wouldn’t even come with us to the titty bar, and she was completely useless when it comes to rolling joints.”
 Or “Pyra has a shitty attitude.
-She got offended and quit when I screamed at her that she was fucking insolent for pointing out that I don’t know how SEO and branding works.”
+She got offended and quit when I screamed at her that she was utterly insolent for pointing out that I don’t know how SEO and branding works.”